-Order materials the UConn Libraries don't own--books, journal articles, and videos
+Order materials the UConn Libraries don't own--books, journal articles, and videos--via Interlibrary Services.

-In addition to the most used databases, there are several other databases generally included in systematic reviews.
+In addition to the most used databases, there are several other databases generally included in systematic reviews (comprehensive reviews of the literature).
 There is a high amount of redundancy/duplication between all databases in this list; however, each database has unique content.
 Other databases not included in this list may also be appropriate for inclusion, depending on the topic of the review.
 A comprehensive search includes all possible databases and grey literature.

 Known for nursing and allied health journals.